 The Fund is managed to comply with Regulation 28 of the Pension Funds Act.
 Exposures in excess of the limits will be corrected immediately, except where due to a change in the fair value or characteristic of an asset, e.g. market value fluctuations, in which case they will be corrected within a reasonable time period.
 The Management Company does not monitor compliance by retirement funds with section 19(4) of the Pension Funds Act (item 6 of Table 1 to Regulation 28).

 Foreign exposure

-This fund may invest in foreign funds managed by Orbis Investment Management Limited, our offshore investment partner.
+This fund may invest in foreign funds managed by Orbis Investment Management Limited, our offshore investment partner and investments in Africa outside of South Africa.